 This week DS11 have been learning all about Servers – both the Tableau Server and the Alteryx Server, as well as their server repository databases.
 Performance of a server, its’ sites, projects and users, as well as details about logins, access and errors are all collected as metadata within these repository databases.
 The PostgreSQL database collects metadata about Tableau Server and the MongoDB database collects metadata about Alteryx Server.

 Server metadata is highly useful for an organisation as it informs them which areas of their server are performing well and who’s getting the most, or no, use out of the various sites or pages.
-In an organisation where projects are being access many times a day, or in one that has hundreds of licences, this information can be very valuable.
-For example, it identifies specific ‘pages’ that are very slow to render, so that these can be fixed to increase efficiency and therefore usability.
-It also can identify those that perhaps aren’t using the resources as often as they could, or indeed those that are server champions who access it regularly; driving value through the server.
+In an organisation where projects are being accessed many times a day, or in an organisation that has hundreds of licences, this information can be very valuable.
+For example, it identifies specific ‘pages’ that are very slow to render, and these can then be fixed to increase efficiency and therefore usability.
+It can also identify those that perhaps aren’t using the resources as often as they could, or those that are server champions accessing it regularly; driving value through the server.

 Tableau PostgreSQL Server

 Part of this week, and this week’s Friday project, has focused on the Tableau PostgreSQL database.
 The default setting of the Tableau repository is that access is not allowed, so tabcmd, via the Command Prompt window, is used to unlock and download the data using port access 8060.
 We logged on as ‘readonly’ users, but you could also log on as ‘Tableau’ admin users.
 This database can be directly accessed and analysed within Tableau itself by connecting to the PostgreSQL server using the specific server machine login details.